mono/Embeddinator-4000/docs/getting-started-objective-c.md

 There is no package to download yet.
 Until one is available you need to build it from our git repository, see the [constributing](Contributing#Objective-C) document for instructions.

+Installers can be built by running "make installer" in hte objcgen directory.

+Once installed via an installer, you can run the tool via /Library/Frameworks/Xamarin.Embeddinator-4000/Commands/objcgen

 ## Platforms